As Shamwari is a malaria-free area, there is no need for you to pack any preventative tablets or syrup, other than your

 South Africa enjoys a warm climate year-round.
 During winter, expect to experience temperatures that range between 7 and 22°C. During the summer months, temperatures can reach between 16 and 36°C.

-There are a myriad of indoor and outdoor activities for kids to enjoy.
+There is a myriad of indoor and outdoor activities for kids to enjoy.
 Shamwari has an entire lodge and programme dedicated to entertaining little ones.
 Click here for more information.

 Unfortunately not.
 When on a game drive, we’re often required to be quiet and still, which can be a challenge for young children.
 Therefore, as safety is our primary concern, no children under the age of 4 are permitted on game drives, at our Born Free Centres or our Wildlife Rehabilitation Centre.

 We do have childminding services available on request, in addition to a host of kid’s activities to keep them occupied.

 Game viewing is not affected by the weather, seasons or time of year.
 Animals are active 365 days a year.
 If there is something you are specifically looking to see, consult with one of our safari experts upon making your booking.